ajahne/blog/_drafts/2017-10-31-javascript-functions-part-2.md

 let boundFunctionWithParam = myFunction.bind(thisValue, param);
 ```

-More complex example in [JSFiddle](https://jsfiddle.net/f5vs5jug/11/) that illustrates helpful use cases of bind
+More complex example in [JSFiddle](https://jsfiddle.net/f5vs5jug/11/) that illustrates helpful use cases of _bind_
 - Be sure to read the comments as this example is showcasing a few different concepts

 ```
 /**
- * JSFiddle example illustrating usage of bind with event handlers
+ * Example illustrating usage of bind with event handlers */
- * Created Navigation "widget" as a very simplified version of TCS widgets.
- */

 //div to print our output